 This panel will focus on how analytics are changing marketing from using data to perform retargeting to creating additional services (services to offer outside your primary service to lure in customers and then offer them your primary service later when more optimal) for customers.
 Panel discussion will include: How are companies dealing with the incredible amount of data flowing in?
 How do they prioritize?
 How do they find actionable insights in a sea of numbers?

 Adam Ganjani is an Analytical Lead at Google, where he focuses on driving insights and advertising approaches for Fortune 500 CPG brands through data.
 In addition to his experience in advertising, Adam has worked in a variety of fields, including corporate strategy and employee compensation.
 Adam holds a bachelor’s degree in political science and business institutions from Northwestern University (Go ‘Cats!).
-He enjoys skiing, international travel, and rooting for the Chicago Cubs.
+He lives in Evanston with his fiancée, Kristen (a second-year Kellogg MMM), and goldendoodle, Maggie.

-As Senior Manager of Strategic Business Analysis at Sephora, Tina Randhawa is responsible for conducting competitive analyses and developing business cases for the growth of the company’s $600M dotcom business.
-Prior to Sephora, Tina spent time at American Airlines as a financial analyst and was also an information analyst at McKinsey.
-She is a 2009 graduate of the Kellogg School of Management.
+As Senior Manager of Strategic Projects at Sephora, Kimberly Linton is responsible for conducting competitive analyses and developing business cases to support the company’s continued growth.
+Prior to Sephora, Kimberly spent time on product and buying teams at Target.
+She began her career at McKinsey as a business analyst and is a 2010 graduate of the Kellogg School of Management.

 Kacey Dreby is a business leader obsessed with creating engaging consumer experiences that inspire brand love and loyalty.
 She has had the honor of spending the last 14 years building storied brands in Johnson & Johnson's consumer products division, including Tylenol, Motrin, Splenda, Neutrogena, Johnson's Baby and Clean & Clear.
 Her favorite projects are ones that give a brand the opportunity to live within a broader story, like the Royal Baby Birth of 2013, where her work for Johnson's Baby was named one of the Top 3 Branded Responses by AdAge.
 Kacey happily calls Pennsylvania home with her husband and two young daughters.